 Although social media data are curated by companies, they are distinct from most other commercial datasets in that the bulk of the data are fashioned by members of the public.
 The data typically record digitized media and can take many forms.
 Social network data are unlike other forms of Big Data as there is little control or regulation over what is produced, thus it is inherently difficult to harvest objective research (see Tinati et al., 2014).

 Figure 9-3 The relative density of Tweets about education across inner London (20km East-West).
-Red indicates locations with higher densities.
+Red/darker indicates locations with higher densities.
 Source: Lansley and Longley, 2016